Michael Flürscheim

 'There is nothing to prevent our club from gradually embracing all members of the community, and it is in the interests of every member to help extend the circle so as to have it embrace all trades, so that anything wanted by the members can be supplied in mutual exchange.'

 His efforts had the desired effect.

 Several hundred shopkeepers and trades people joined the exchange within a few months.

 Flurscheim left Wellington and established another exchange in Auckland, and by June 1901, it had enrolled a thousand local members.

 In 1902 he wrote 'Clue to the Economic Labyrinth" which he dedicated to the people of New Zealand.

 In this book he advocated land nationalisation, the abolition of interest and a co-operative exchange system.

 He also advocated the co-operative control of production and distribution.

-Flurscheim left New Zealand in about 1905.
-He went to California, where he formed a company to assemble railway tracks across California toward Mexico for the William J. Palmer and the Denver and Rio Grande Railroad Company.
+Flurscheim left New Zealand in 1905.

+He went to California, where he formed a company to assemble railway tracks across California toward Mexico for William J. Palmer and the Denver and Rio Grande Western Railroad Company.

-In 1910 became ill due to an insolation (solar radiation) in Coronado California, So his wife Margaret Trommer, took the decision to return with Him and their three children back to Germany.
+In 1910, he became ill due to an insolation in Coronado, California, so his wife Margaret Trommer, took the decision to return him and their three children back to Germany.